jamesjharper/integra8/examples/README.md

 }

 // 2: test_3 can only be executed after test 1 and test 2 completes
+// as it is appears lower in the source code file, and is not decorated #[parallel]

 #[integration_test]
 // #[sequential] By default all `Tests` `Setups` `Tear downs` and `Suites`